Types (6)

 Tenant’s Duties

-Per § 42-43, tenants have the following obligations for the term of the lease:
+Tenants have the following obligations for the term of the lease:[3]

-- Throw away trash cleanly and safely.
+- Dispose of trash cleanly and safely.

-- Refrain from purposely or accidentally destroying or damaging any part of the rental unit, common area(s) or included smoke/carbon monoxide alarms.
+- Refrain from purposely or accidentally destroying or damaging any part of the rental unit, common areas, or included smoke/carbon monoxide alarms.

-- Ensure compliance with applicable building/housing codes.
+- Ensure compliance with applicable building and housing codes.

 Required Disclosures